 Open IP models for the Bioeconomy

-This project receives funding from the Economic and Social Research Council (ESRC) and the Cambridge Trust, and is in collaboration with the Department of Plant Sciences and the OpenPlant Synthetic Biology Research Centre.
+This project is supported by UKRI, respectively the Economic and Social Research Council (ESRC) and the Cambridge Trust, and is in collaboration with the Department of Plant Sciences and the OpenPlant Synthetic Biology Research Centre.
 It is also aligned with the Synthetic Biology Strategic Research Initiative of University of Cambridge.

 Project lead: Aocheng Tang